rowebyrowe/AI-102/README.md

 -> Select the appropriate service for a vision solution
 <details><summary></summary>

+**Vision**
+1. Image analysis
+2. Video analysis
+3. Image classification
+4. Object detection
+5. Facial analysis
+6. Optical character recognition

 </details>

 -> Select the appropriate service for a language analysis solution
 <details><summary></summary>

+**Language**
+1. Text analysis
+2. Question Answering
+3. Language understanding
+4. Translation

 </details>

 -> Select the appropriate service for a decision-support solution
 <details><summary></summary>

+**Decision**
+1. Anomaly detection
+2. Content moderation
+3. Content personalization

 </details>

 -> Select the appropriate service in Cognitive Services for a speech solution
 <details><summary></summary>

+**Speech**
+1. Speech to Text
+2. Text to Speech
+3. Speech Translation
+4. Speaker Recognition

 </details>

 -> Select the appropriate Applied AI services
 <details><summary></summary>
+## Applied AI Services

+You can use Cognitive Services to build your own AI solutions, and they also underpin Azure Applied AI Services that provide out-of-the-box solutions for common AI scenarios.
+Applied AI Services include:

+**Azure Form Recognizer** - an optical character recognition (OCR) solution that can extract semantic meaning from forms, such as invoices, receipts, and others.

+**Azure Metrics Advisor** - A service build on the Anomaly Detector cognitive service that simplifies real-time monitoring and response to critical metrics.

+**Azure Video Analyzer** for Media - A comprehensive video analysts solution build on the Video Indexer cognitive service.

+**Azure Immersive Reader** - A reading solution that supports people of all ages and abilities.

+**Azure Bot Service** - A cloud service for delivering conversational AI solutions, or bots.

+**Azure Cognitive Search** - A cloud-scale search solution that uses cognitive services to extract insights from data and documents.

 </details>